Resources

 b.

-Identify and demonstrate the three fundamental rules for safe gun handling.
+Identify and demonstrate the rules for safely storing and handling a rifle.

 c.